basharatali122/devTinder/homework.md

 -Diff app.use and app.all
 -Write a  dummy auth middleware for admin
--Write a dummy auth middleware for all user routes , axcept /user/login
+-Write a dummy auth middleware for all user routes , axcept /user/login -Error handling using ((err,req,res,next)=>{})

+-Create a free cluster on MongoDB official website (Mongo Atlas) -Instal mongoose library
+-Connect your application to the Database/devTinder -Call the connectDB function and connect to the database before starting the server 777 -Create a user schema and user model